flatironinstitute/sciware/21_IntroGithub/day2.md

 ### Set an email address
 <pre  style="font-size:0.9em;"> <code data-trim data-noescape>&gt; git config --global user.email "your_email@example.com"
 </code></pre>
-(Ideally set to the same email address you used for Github.)
+(Ideally set to the same email address you used for GitHub.)